Skip Navigation

 Work Permits for Employment of Minors

-• A work permit is required before anyone under the age of 16 is allowed to work in any job except for agriculture or domestic service work.
+• A work permit is required before anyone under the age of 16 is allowed to work in any job with the exception of agriculture or domestic service work.
+The minimum age for employment is 14, except for agriculture and domestic service.

 • 16- and 17-year-old minors do NOT need to obtain a work permit prior to beginning work.
 Work permits will not be issued for minors ages 16 or 17.